-A- The successful revenue model of taxi businesses with on-demand online taxi booking apps is that some apps provide you the facility to book a cab at any time.
-Whether you require it in a day or before night, just go ahead and book it.
+A- The successful revenue model of taxi businesses with on-demand online taxi booking apps is that some apps provide you the facility to book a cab anytime.
+Whether you require it during the day or night, just book it.
 It is beneficial for those who are always in need of taxi services.
 However, they don’t want to wait at any time.

 Q- When did the taxi app business start?

 A- On-demand online taxi booking apps started at the beginning of the new century.
 They provide their clients with comfort and convenience to avail themselves of any time service on short notice.

 Q- What are the requirements to use On-Demand Online Taxi Booking Apps?

 A- The requirements of on-demand online taxi booking apps are pretty simple.
 You require a smartphone with an internet connection which you can quickly get these days anyway.